JD Vance will get his political introduction at the RNC as Trump's running mate

 This story has been updated to correct the dates of scheduled speeches from Thursday to Wednesday.

-Associated Press writers Jill Colvin and Bill Barrow in Milwaukee and Will Weissert and Mary Clare Jalonick in Washington contributed to this report.
+Associated Press writers Farnoush Amiri, Michelle L. Price and Bill Barrow in Milwaukee, and Will Weissert and Mary Clare Jalonick in Washington contributed to this report.

 Credit: AP